1tomany/rich-bundle/README.md

 ```

 ### Create the input class
 Now that we have a command class, we need an input class that creates the command object after the request has been mapped and validated.
-Each input class must implement the `OneToMany\RichBundle\Contract\InputInterface` interface.
+Each input class must implement the `OneToMany\RichBundle\Contract\Action\InputInterface` interface.

 Create a file named `CreateAccountInput.php` in the `src/Account/Action/Input` directory and populate it with the following code: